pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 toward what we like to call reactive programming.
 Meteor and Angular are examples of that.
 When your data updates, your UI is automatically updated to reflect that, and the system manages that for you.
-The difference with React is the way that you program it is much more like a game engine, as opposed to these alternative approaches, with data binding".
+The difference with React is the way that you program it, is much more like a game engine, as opposed to these alternative approaches, with data binding".
 From this quote, Hunt describes that even though these JavaScript libraries are similar the way they are created syntactically is different, which gives ReactJS a leg up on other competitors.

 According to the [TheNewStackArticle]_, developers from ReactJS also helped minimize malicious Cross Site Scripting (XSS) attacks that occur within the